Destroyer (magazine)

 Destroyer – Journal of Apollonian Beauty and Dionysian Sexuality was a Swedish-based pederastic magazine published by Karl Andersson, with the objective "to bring back the adolescent boy as one of the ideals of gay culture".
-The magazine contained features, essays, interviews, reviews, columns, culture articles, fiction and sexually suggestive shots of boys as young as 13.
+The magazine contained features, essays, interviews, reviews, columns, culture articles, fiction and sexually suggestive images of boys as young as 13.
 The publication received intense criticism from the LGBT community.

 Controversy

 Destroyer was subjected to massive criticism by the gay establishment in Sweden, because of its young male models.
 In a live radio debate, the chairman of the Swedish Federation for Lesbian, Gay, Bisexual and Transgender Rights accused Destroyer editor Karl Andersson of "giving gay people a bad name", an accusation they stood by when questioned by international LGBT media.
 The magazine also received criticism from child-protection activists for sexualising children.
 Many of the images were taken in developing countries, and it was unclear in some cases whether the depicted boys were aware that they were being photographed.

 Destroyers final issue (#10), published in January 2010, was limited to 1,000 copies.